Sweat (The All-American Rejects song): Appearances in popular culture

 Sweat was featured in the eighth episode of the short-lived NBC sitcom Rise.
 The song is also used as the background music for the HTC Vive Pro commercial, with Laura Dern and Bryce Dallas Howard.

 Music video

 The music video for "Sweat" 11 minutes long, and stars lead singer Tyson Ritter as Robert by day and Betsy by night.
 The video also features "Close Your Eyes".
-Jamie Thraves wrote and directed the music video, and came up for the idea of Ritter being playing a woman.
+Jamie Thraves wrote and directed the music video, and came up for the idea of Ritter playing a woman.
 "I looked up Tyson to see what he looked like, and I said, 'he's got good cheek bones.
 I bet he'd be up for playing a woman.'"

 The short film "Rejected" was released to the band's Vevo page on September 22, 2017.
 It features a behind the scenes look at the making of the new record, including the "Sweat" film.